Drpaashaas/pYneWs/README.md

 # why pYneWs?
 honestly I don't know why, I just thought of a easier way to search news without first opening the web browser.

-<b>If you have any ideas for another project mail me at: yeetmail09@gmail.com (I am also available for any improvement options)<b>
+<b>If you have any ideas for another project mail me at: yeetmail09@gmail.com (I am also available for any improvement options)</b>